 - Temporal arteritis.

-- Tumours: nasopharyngeal, oral, posterior fossa, brainstem gliomas.
+- Tumours: nasopharyngeal, oral, brain tumours (posterior fossa, brain stem gliomas).

 - Bone: maxillary or mandibular osteitis, cyst.